 - -This form is used to report fuel consumption and traffic statistics by aircraft type for each of their commercial air carriers that operates scheduled and/or non-scheduled flights. - -The fuel consumed, tonne-kilometres performed and tonne-kilometres available shall be calculated and reported separately for each aircraft type. - -Data should be reported for the total fleet operated by the air carrier for commercial air transport broken down by aircraft type.
-Total services (international and domestic scheduled and non-scheduled, excluding on-demand flights), which include international total and domestic total services. - -Domestic services include domestic flight stages performed on scheduled and non-scheduled services.
-Should there be a problem of data availability for total services (international and domestic scheduled and non-scheduled, excluding on-demand flights), reporting for this part is not obligatory.
-Any surface transportation of passengers and freight arranged by the aircraft operator in connection with an air journey should not be included in the data. - -The share of biofuels in total fuel uplift should be given for total services (international and domestic, scheduled and non-scheduled excluding on-demand flights).
-It can be calculated, for instance, from the fuel purchase records, which indicate the biomass fraction and net calorific value of the fuel
+Total services (international and domestic scheduled and non-scheduled, excluding ondemand flights), which include international total and domestic total services.

-IT IS ADVISABLE THAT AN AVIATION ENVIRONMENTAL DATABASE WILL BE ESTABLISHED AT THE LEVEL OF DGCAs.
+IT IS ADVISABLE THAT AN AVIATION ENVIRONMENTAL DATABASE WILL BE ESTABLISHED AT THE LEVEL OF DCA.